EOSIO/eosjs-json/README.md

 [./schema/generated.json](./schema/generated.json)

-These operations make up the blockchain.
+These operations update the blockchain.
 Because these are signed and stored in binary format a serialization and deserialization library is needed.

 * [fcbuffer](https://github.com/EOSIO/eosjs-fcbuffer) - JavaScript